How High Should A Bike Seat Be?

 How high should my bike seat be?

 When you sit on the saddle, there should be a very slight bend in your knee when your foot is in the 6 o'clock position.
-This is a good indicator of seat height but, you can ensure you have precisely the right seat height by using the 109% method.
+This is a good indicator of seat height and there are a few methods you can try to determine the correct seat height.

 Leave the book where it is and step away from the wall.
 Mark the wall where the top of the book reaches with a pencil mark or piece of tape.
 This is the height of your inseam.